 When you register online, you are able to get your kids Mickey bands along with your key to world cards right at embarkation!
 Easy peasy!

 There may be special character meet and greets and other limited guest happenings you need to register for in advance, so be sure to stay on top of that.

 For our sailing, we had a princess meet and greet and a Frozen meet and greet that we signed up for.
 There are TONS of meet and greets you don’t need to sign up for and lines aren’t crazy but this just makes it a little easier.

-Our ship this time around was also the first Merrytime cruise, so they built GI-NORMOUS gingerbread house in the main lobby area and there were tickets you could have signed up for to help decorate it– which I regrettably missed!
+Our last sailing was also the first Merrytime Christmas cruise, so they built GI-NORMOUS gingerbread house in the main lobby area and there were tickets you could have signed up for to help decorate it– which we regrettably missed!